-The Medical Equipment Bank receives donations from individuals and organizations throughout the year.
-The funds are used to repair donated medical equipment.
+The Medical Equipment Bank appreciates donations from individuals and organizations.
+The funds are used to refurbish donated medical equipment.

 Tim Burgman of Woodlawn Funeral Home, Cemetery & Cremation, donates $1,500 each month to cover the $18,000 annual cost of rent and utilities to house donated medical equipment and supplies in memory of his wife Ann Burgman.